 - Even though a certain schedule of classes is recommended there are many alternatives.
 If you meet the pre-requisites, almost any course is available to you.
 For Foundation classes, feel free to look at second and third semester recommendations for more class options.
 If you need help identifying other class choices contact your major's Academic Advising.

 A: If you are a transfer student without an associate (AS or AA) degree you may have some transfer classes that can substitute to fulfill our Foundations requirements.
 Depending on your major, you can meet with an advisor in the Academic Advising to see if substitutions can be made.
-If you are a transfer student with an associate (AS or AA) degree from a regionally accredited instituion your Foundations requirements are complete except for FDREL 200 and remaining religion requirements.
+If you are a transfer student with an associate (AS or AA) degree from a regionally accredited instituion your Foundations requirements are generally complete except for remaining religion requirements.

 For more information on finding your advisor, click here.